ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ## v4 - 1992 Release

 By 1992 there was the major release of Lotus 1-2-3 v3 and Quattro Pro was also up to v3.
-This release also will include the wisdom of the final release of SuperCalc v5.1 and Multiplan v4.
+This release also will include the wisdom of the final release of SuperCalc v5.1 and MultiPlan v4.
 My guess is that this release will be a decent competitor of Excel and Google Sheets in terms of the functions that 95% of people use in spreadsheets in modern times.

 ## v5 - Classified

-I'm not talking about v6 yet, but it is the reason I began building Cinque.
+I'm not talking about v5 yet, but it is the reason I began building Cinque.
 Hopefully, I can pull it off.

-## v6 - Excel Release
+## v6 - Excel v3 Release

-While Excel initially came out in 1985 on the Macintosh and in 1987 on Windows, I have been ignoring it before v7.
-Everything up until v7 has been based on non-Windows based products.
+While Excel initially came out in 1985 on the Macintosh and in 1987 on Windows, I have been ignoring it before v6.
+Everything up until v6 has been based on non-Windows based products.
 This release will cover Excel v3.

 ## v7 - 1993 Release